Compositional theories for host-core languages: The host-core ``internal language'' in action

 Since $\Rel$ is a dagger category, in this syntax we can explicitly specify the term constructor $\dag$.
 For example:

 We can require that the operator satisfies all the expected equations~\cite{Selinger07a} and so model this through syntactical rules.

-The real advantage of such a type theory is that one can equivalently reason about a term judgment both syntactically or semantically, viewing it as a concrete function between $\DCPO_{\bot}$.
-We plain to develop this example and use the extracted type theory as a basis for quantum language design (see Section~\ref{sec:conclusions}).
+The real advantage of such a $\VCcalcolo$-theory is that one can equivalently reason about its term judgements both syntactically or semantically, viewing them as a concrete functions.
+We plan to develop the example above and use the set of types, terms and judgements we extracted as a basis for quantum language design (see our future work, Section~\ref{sec:conclusions}).